-Social and Behavioral Sciences
+Social and Behavioral Sciences (AA)

 The Social and Behavioral Sciences (SBS) degree is an interdisciplinary, liberal arts program designed to introduce students to the foundations of human behavior and cultures.
 SBS disciplines include Anthropology, History, Political Science, Psychology, Social Work, and Sociology.
-The SBS AA program prepares students for transfer to a four-year degree program and provides basic training for work in the social sciences.
+This program prepares students for transfer to a four-year degree program and provides basic training for work in social sciences.
+General Education program requirements can be found on page 35.